-A built-in sprinkler system can be a lifesaver for those who want a beautiful, lush lawn during the summer months.
+A built-in sprinkler system can be a lifesaver for those who want a beautiful, lush lawn during the summer.
 However, sprinkler systems can also be quite hazardous to the condition of your home’s foundation if not installed and cared for properly.
-If you have a sprinkler system already in place, there are a few things you need to watch for each season to keep your home healthy and prevent costly foundation repairs.
+If you have a sprinkler system in place already, there are a few things you need to watch for each season to keep your home healthy and prevent costly foundation repairs.

 The Importance of Maintaining Soil Moisture

 The key to a healthy home foundation is maintaining the soil around your home at a constant moisture level.
 It may be surprising to hear, but super dry soil can be just as hard on your foundation as very wet soil.
 Instead, the goal is to keep your soil moist enough so that it does not expand and contract significantly during changing seasons or weather patterns.
 If your soil is too dry, it may contract away from your foundation, leaving your home unsupported and potentially causing cracks in the foundation itself, slab on top, and other nearby concrete structures, such as stairs, patios, walkways, and driveways.

 To prevent this from happening, you should use a soaker hose, drip line, or drip tape to water your foundation.
 These products come in different sizes and are flexible enough to fit the footprint of any foundation.
 They should be installed approximately 12 to 18 inches away from the foundation to be effective.